w0lya/instrumentation-monitoring/README.md

 ## Future improvements
 1. Move MongoDb connection string into config.
-2. Use token-based authentication instead of user + password.
+2. Use token-based authentication instead of user + password for MongoDb.
+3. Add authentication and authorization at app level.
 3. Use TypeScript for type safety.
 4. Install and reference all the dependencies via a package manager, remove hardcoded CDN links.
 5. Add minification, linting etc.